ArcInstitute/bqtools/README.md

 - **Decode**: Convert a BINSEQ file back to FASTA, FASTQ, or TSV format
 - **Cat**: Concatenate multiple BINSEQ files
 - **Count**: Count records in a BINSEQ file
+- **Grep**: Search for fixed-string or regex patterns in BINSEQ files.

 ## Installation